Developing the workforce

 Our aim is to provide Wales with a high-quality and skilled workforce, which is large enough to meet the demands placed on it.

-The draft strategy followed extensive consultation to gather a broad range of opinions and we would like to thank everyone for their support and contributions.
+Development of the strategy followed extensive consultation to gather a broad range of opinions and we would like to thank everyone for their support and contributions.

 Improving care and support

 This aim is to improve well-being outcomes for children and adults who rely on care and support, as well as their families and carers.
 We currently have three priority areas of work that focus on:

 For each area, we have developed resources, in collaboration with partners, to support the workforce in their practice.